Earthbadger/WindowCaptureMod/README.md

 Installation
 ----------------
 1. Ensure all prerequisites are installed.
-2. Extract the contents of the Precompiled Binarys .7z directly into your main EmuVR Mods folder.
+2. Extract the contents of the Precompiled Binarys .7z directly into your EmuVR Mods folder.
 ----------------
 How to Add Your Own Games
 ----------------